 Buying a car from a car dealership is often done through a hire purchase agreement.
 You pay a deposit on the car and make monthly payments.
 At the end of the contract the car is yours.

 Pros: Repayment terms are flexible to help fit your budget.
-The deposit is relatively low (usually 10% of the price).
-If you change your mind after paying for half the car, you might be able to change your mind, return it and not make any more payments.
+The deposit is relatively low and if you change your mind after paying for half the car, you might be able to change your mind, return it and not make any more payments.

 Cons: The main difference between hire purchase and a personal loan is that with hire purchase you don’t own the car until the final payment, whereas with a loan you own it from day one (but still need to repay the loan).